 Offers Over £950,000

-Coastal serenity meets equestrian bliss in this beautifully stylish farmhouse property with a difference; contemporary and immaculately finished both inside and out, the flexible accommodation hosts family, friends, workspace and leisure with ease – with excellent outdoor space, equestrian facilities extending some 17 acres and stunning sea views.
+A rural haven, coastal serenity meets equestrian bliss in this beautifully stylish property; contemporary and immaculately finished both inside and out, the flexible accommodation hosts family, friends, workspace and leisure with ease – with excellent outdoor space, suitable for many purposes, extending to some 17 acres and stunning sea views.

 One of Coldingham’s most standout properties, Whinneyburn Farm bucks the trend with a contemporary farmhouse offering equestrian facilities and sea views, giving a nod to tradition but quintessentially 21st Century and ideally suiting the modern buyer.